audit4j/audit4j-core/README.md

 audit4j-core
 ============
-Audit4j is an open-source audit suit for the enterprise java platform.
+Audit4j is an open source auditing framework for Java, Scala and groovy.

 For more information please visit: http://audit4j.org